ImTheDoctor/online_courses-Backend/README.md

 # Createx - Online Courses (Backend Part)

 Welcome to Createx.
 This is a fully functional website where you can buy online courses.
-The backend is written in Node JS/Express, the admin panel is in React and the UI framework is ANT Design, and the client side is written in NEXT JS.
+The backend is written using Node JS/Express, the admin panel built with React and the UI framework is ANT Design.
+The client side is written in NEXT JS.

 ## ADMIN PANEL AND CLIENT